jennybuh/E-Commerce-Customer-Analysis/E-Commerce Analysis Markdown.md

 - Survey was adminstered between June 4th 2023 to June 16th 2023 for a total of 12 days.
 - Survey recorded unique submissions, 1 entry per individual
-- Demopgrahic information only includes age, and gender.
+- Demooraphic information only includes age, and gender.
 - Behaviorial data regards purchasing features, browsing features, and interactions with reviews.
 - Column Product_Search_Method has 2 missing values
 - Age outlier value of "3"